Artha Wacana Christian University

 The Artha Wacana Christian University (UKAW or Universitas Kristen Artha Wacana) is a private university located in Kupang, East Nusa Tenggara, Indonesia.

 History

-The university was founded on 4 September 1985 in Kupang, East Nusa Tenggara as a continuation of Artha Wacana Academy of Theology.
-'Artha' can be translated as purpose while 'Wacana' as word (of God) and as a whole, Artha Wacana Christian University means the university where its purpose comes from the word (of God).
+The university was founded on 4 September 1985 in Kupang, East Nusa Tenggara.
+It is founded as a continuation of Artha Wacana Academy of Theology.
+'Artha' can be translated as purpose while 'Wacana' is the word (of God) and as a whole, Artha Wacana Christian University means the university where its purpose comes from the word (of God).